Reducing rejection exponentially improves Markov chain Monte Carlo sampling: Conclusions

 \section{Conclusions}

-We have proposed a rejection-controlling one-parameter transition kernel for the MCMC method and investigated the rejection effect on the sampling efficiency using the $q$-state ferromagnetic Potts model in the square and the simple cubic lattices.
+We have proposed a one-parameter rejection control transition kernel for the MCMC method and investigated the rejection effect on sampling efficiency using the $q$-state ferromagnetic Potts model in square and simple cubic lattices.
 In the sequential spin update, the integrated autocorrelation time of the order parameter decreases exponentially as the rejection probability is reduced.
-The decay factor for $q=4,5$ and 6 is almost the same in two dimensions, implying a universal property of the system.
+The decay factor for $q=4,5$ and 6 is almost the same in two dimensions, which implies a universal property of the system.
 In contrast, the autocorrelation time decreases algebraically in the random spin update.
-The significant difference between the rejection dependence of the sequential and the random spin updates emphasizes the nontrivial relation between the matrix elements and the eigenvalues of the transition matrix in the many-body system.
-Although the present and the reference algorithms construct considerably different transition matrix structures, the autocorrelation times of the compared algorithms almost fall on a single curve as a function of the rejection rate.
-Our finding indicates that the rejection probability is essential to the Monte Carlo update and almost determines the computation efficiency of an MCMC sampler.
-The present result establishes a straightforward guiding principle for the optimal transition kernel of discrete-variable interacting systems.
-Reducing the rejection probability is expected to produce efficient updates in various MCMC methods.
+The significant difference between the rejection dependence of the sequential and random spin updates highlights the nontrivial relation between the matrix elements and the eigenvalues of the transition matrix in the many-body system.
+Although the present and reference algorithms construct considerably different transition matrix structures, the autocorrelation times of the compared algorithms fall on almost a single curve as a function of the rejection rate.
+Our finding indicates that reducing the rejection probability is essential for an efficient Monte Carlo update, and the rejection rate almost determines the sampling efficiency.
+The present result establishes a straightforward guiding principle for the optimal transition kernel of discrete-variable interacting systems: Reducing the rejection probability is expected to produce efficient updates in various MCMC methods.
 Furthermore, it is possible for the present algorithm to optimize other quantities, such as net stochastic flows, in combination with the lifting technique~\cite{Suwa2022}.
-It is of great interest to apply the present algorithm to other systems and generalize the argument to continuous variable systems in the near future.